bhenbe/design-system-roadmap/README.md

-# Design System Roadmap
+# Design System Roadmap and Resources
 This guide introduce a way to create your own design system.
-It's more a checklist of the differents chapters of your work with a lot of advices and ressources to go further.
+It's more a checklist of the differents chapters of your work with a lot of advices and resources to go further.

 ## Roadmap overview

+* preliminary analysis
+   * mood board
+   * interface inventory
+   * content inventory
+   * brand values
+   * user research
+   * defining needs and scope
+   * defining shared language
-* introduction
+   * tools
-   * approach to the design system
+* design system introduction
+   * about
-   * conventions of the design system
+   * rules and conventions
-   * who is this document for ?
+   * who is this documentation for ?
+   * how to use this design system ?
+   * limitations
    * FAQ
    * news and updates
    * contributors and teams
 * branding conventions
-   * mood board
-   * interfaces inventory
-   * values
    * principles and approach
    * accessibility
    * voice and tone
    * products and variations
-* pattern library - settings
+* perceptual patterns
-   * colors
+   * color
    * typography
-   * grids
-   * icons
+   * grid
-   * illustrations
+   * spacing
-   * pictures
+   * animation
-   * animations
+* functional patterns
-* pattern library - atoms
    * headings
    * paragraphs
    * links